lina-usc/pylossless/README.md

 ## Fork Description

-This fork is mantained as a lightweight HPC ready version of the original implementation.
+This fork is maintained as a lightweight HPC ready version of the original implementation.

 All credit to the original Authors.